0n0w1c/electric-grid/readme.md

 Hopefully future API development and/or my knowledge will allow for a better solution.

 *Recommended Mods:*
-[No Quality](https://mods.factorio.com/mod/no-quality) - Removes Quality which resolves the issue with transmission only poles.
+[No Quality](https://mods.factorio.com/mod/no-quality) - Removes the effects of Quality which resolves the issue with transmission only poles.

 *Supported Mods:*
 [AAI Industry](https://mods.factorio.com/mod/aai-industry) - Support for the small iron electric pole.